lukasdevelop/lknode/readme.md

 ## Customizing your CLI

-Check out the documentation at https://github.com/infinitered/gluegun/tree/master/docs.
+Check out the documentation at in development, sorry.

 ## Publishing to NPM